cameronhill1/Skill-of-Living/now.md

 I teared up many times throughout the book, openly cried at a few parts, and sobbed pretty violently for a lot of the last chapter or two.
 Such beauty.
 Such love.
 Such courage.

 I think reading this book over the past couple weeks has influenced me in "just starting" with this site, and openly sharing things, raw and real.
-I already "knew" intellectually I wanted to do it that way, but I was "moved" more, emotionally, through seeing her example.
+I already "knew", intellectually, that I wanted to do it this way, but I was "moved" more, emotionally, through seeing her example.
 This is already proving to be quite healing for me, and I hope, at some point, somewhat helpful to you.

 Called to practice more deeply, both "formally", and MOST importantly, moment to moment.
 When it's hardest.
 Can you (and I) dive deeply into life, with all its joy and pain and suffering...
 And do so with equanimity?
+With a smile?

 I want to sing.

 I want to serve.

 And I want to do it with you, my dear.